Editorial

 Firms using integrated project management platforms like Monograph report better visibility into these connections.
 Monograph's business intelligence provides real-time data on utilization, realization, and project profitability, helping you see whether salary investments translate to better business outcomes.

-Compensation planning isn't a one-time exercise; it's an ongoing process.
+Compensation planning isn't a one-time exercise.
+It's an ongoing process.
 Once you connect pay decisions to business metrics, every hiring choice becomes more strategic and data-driven.

 You can't run a profitable A&E practice when critical salary data lives in scattered spreadsheets and outdated surveys.
 Every day you spend guessing at market rates is another day your competitors gain ground with better talent retention and more accurate project pricing.